cvent/lounge/guide/modeling.md

 ```

 **readOnly**
-If true, the value can be read but cannot be written to.
+If `true`, the value can be read but cannot be written to.
 This can be useful for creating fields that reflect other values.

 ```js
 fullName: {type: String, readOnly: true, default: function(value) {